|Registering Dogs in Beijing: How-to-Guide for Dog Owners|

 A Beijing Dog License issued by the Public Security Bureau (PSB)

 All dogs are required to be registered by law in Beijing.
-Owners are strongly advised to REGISTER THEIR DOGS immediately if this has not been done yet.
+First time dog registration may be done on any day of the year, but some PSB precincts may encourage owners to register after May 1st, when the new dog licensing period begins.
+Dogs licenses are valid from May 1st to April 30th of the following year.
+All dog licenses expire on April 30th each year.
+Owners must renew their dog licenses between May 1st and June 30th annually.
+New dog owners are strongly advised to REGISTER THEIR DOGS immediately if this has not yet been done.
 There are ongoing rounds of enforcement by the police.
-These enforcement rounds are part of the government’s efforts to regulate dog ownership to ensure public health.
+These enforcement rounds are part of the government’s efforts to regulate dog ownership and to ensure public health by checking for annual rabies vaccinations for all dogs.
 Enforcement has become more regular throughout the year but is normally stepped-up before major holidays (e.g., National Day, Chinese New Year, May Labor Day, etc.).

 During these rounds of enforcement, the police will be looking for: